 State and Federal Agencies

 - California Department of Resources Recycling and

-- California Board of Pharmacy-- protects and promotes the health and safety of Californians by pursuing the highest quality of pharmacist care and the appropriate use of pharmaceuticals through education, communication, licensing, legislation, regulation, and enforcement. learn about the Board of Pharmacy's recommended pharmaceutical disposal method.
-(PDF, 161 KB)
+- California Board of Pharmacy.
+Protects and promotes the health and safety of Californians by pursuing the highest quality of pharmacist care and the appropriate use of pharmaceuticals through education, communication, licensing, legislation, regulation, and enforcement.

-- Illinois-Indiana Sea Grant; Disposal of Unwanted Medicines: A Resource for Action in Your Community--case studies, event guidelines, public outreach resources, and more.
+- Illinois-Indiana Sea Grant; Disposal of Unwanted Medicines: A Resource for Action in Your Community.
+Event guidelines, public outreach resources, and more.

 - Pharmaceutical Disposal Programs for the Public: A Canadian Perspective (PDF, 77.5 KB)

 school students help pass the Prescription Pill and Drug

 Water is Life P2D2 - Prescription Pill and Drug Disposal Program, 8:10 min.